ServiceStackApps/EmailContacts/README.md

 A strategy we recommend for maximizing re-use of your Services is to design them from an API-first point of view where all consumers (e.g. Desktop, Mobile and Web UIs) have equal accessibility to your services since they all consume the same published API's for all of their functionality.

 For web development this means that UI logic and Error handling should ideally be done on the client with JavaScript rather than behind server-side pages which gets easily coupled to your server implementation rather than your external published APIs.
-Whilst this may be perceived as a restriction we've found using JavaScript ends up being a productivity and responsiveness win which is more flexible and better suited than C# in genericizing reusable functionality, reducing boilerplate, string manipulation, generating HTML views, consuming ajax services, event handling, DOM binding and manipulation, etc
+Whilst this may be perceived as a restriction we've found using JavaScript ends up being a productivity and responsiveness win which is more flexible and better suited than C# in genericizing reusable functionality, reducing boilerplate, string manipulation, generating HTML views, consuming ajax services, event handling, DOM binding and manipulation and other common web dev tasks.

 ### ServiceStack JavaScript Utils - /js/ss-utils.js